 Rod Sutton is editorial director of Construction Equipment magazine.
 He is in charge of editorial strategy and writes a monthly column for the magazine, The Sutton Report.
-He has nearly 25 years in construction journalism, and has been with Construction Equipment since 2001.
+He has more than 30 years in construction journalism, and has been with Construction Equipment since 2001.

 Companies spend large amounts of money strengthening, promoting and protecting their brands.
 Some firms, such as CocaCola, have developed physical and emotional bonds with their customers.
 A successful brand means something more than, in Coke’s case, a cold soft drink (skip to 1:23).

 In construction equipment, a successful brand can represent high productivity at low operating cost, minimal downtime, telematics excellence, or ease of operation.
 The physical and emotional bonds exist, too, through generational usage, dealer loyalty, or a highly profitable business built on the use of a single machine or fleet of like-branded equipment.

 A manufacturer with a strong brand can offer machines supplied by others and employ licensing agreements to keep its name on the equipment.
 In a merger, a supplier will rebrand the acquired line of equipment in order to take advantage of the stronger brand of the parent company.
 If the acquired brand is stronger, it will remain on the equipment long after the industry has forgotten the machine’s originator.

 Equipment professionals wrestle with the value of one brand over another as consolidation has killed some and elevated others to star status, and brand differentiation will only become more difficult for suppliers.

 Equipment distributors play an important role in building and retaining brand loyalty.
 We suspect, for example, that most existing dealers with strong Kobelco customer bases will quickly convert to the parent company.
 Users in our various online communities are excited that the Kobelco brand will stay here.
 They have experienced something with those machines that they want to continue.